jameel-institute/daedalus.api/README.md

 ## Model versions

 The API should be backwards compatible and support running older versions of the model.
-Some endpoints support providing `modelVersion` as a query string parameter, e.g. to run or get metadata for a particular version of the model.
+Some endpoints support providing `modelVersion` as part of the body, e.g. to run or get metadata for a particular version of the model.

 Metadata is stored in the `inst/json` folder, in files named `metadata_[VERSION].json` where `[VERSION]` is the first model version where that metadata applied.
 Requesting metadata for a model version will return the metadata which applies to that version, (which may have been